iccaving/icccsite/content/pages/Introduction.md

 * To make contacts in the New Zealand caving community
 * To give our members the opportunity to present their exploration to a wider audience

-This is the set up then.
 The rest of the site will detail our preparations and subsequently our trip.
-Read on.
+Read on!